When you have a sore throat or a cough, honey is one of the best, and tastiest, salves nature has to offer.

 Other researchers agree that it can be effective, or even superior, to other wound dressings, but it all depends on the wound.
-For deep cuts and wounds, it can actually cause infection, so only use honey after you’ve seen a doctor.
+For deep cuts and wounds, it may delay healing time.
+You should only use honey after you’ve seen a doctor.

 Honey has been lauded for its potential to boost fertility in both men and women, but the evidence is mixed.
 Two separate studies using rats, conducted in Nigeria in 2013, give very different results.
 While one showed that honey increases the sperm count of male rats, the other showed that too much honey can have a negative effect on fertility in rats.
 More research needs to be done.

 Psoriasis is a common skin condition that causes redness, blisters, itching, and even lesions.
 It’s usually treated with topical creams that contain corticosteroids or vitamin D, but honey may be more effective.
 This study once again uses a mixture of honey, olive oil, and beeswax, finding that most participants with psoriasis experienced a reduction in redness, scaling, and itching.